istio/istio.io/README.md

 1. Commit the previous edit to GitHub.

-1. Go to the Google Search Console and create a new search engine that searches the archive.istio.io/V<major>.<minor>
+1. Go to the Google Search Console and create a new search engine that searches the archive.istio.io/V&lt;major&gt;.&lt;minor&gt;
 directory.
 This search engine will be used to perform version-specific searches on archive.istio.io.

 1. In the **previous release's** branch (in this case release-0.6), edit the file `_data/istio.yml`.
 Set the `archive` field to true, the `archive_date` field to the current date, and the `search_engine_id` field to the ID of the search engine you created in the prior step.

 1. Switch to the istio/admin-sites repo.
-In this repo:

-  1. Navigate to the archive.istio.io directory and edit the `build.sh` script to add the newest archive version (in this case release-0.6) to the `TOBUILD` variable.
+1. Navigate to the archive.istio.io directory.

+1. Edit the `build.sh` script to add the newest archive version (in this case release-0.6) to the `TOBUILD` variable.

 1. Commit the previous edit to GitHub.

 1. Run the `build.sh` script.

 1. Once the script completes, run 'firebase deploy'.
 This will update archive.istio.io to contain the right set of archives, based on the above steps.

-  1. Navigate to the current.istio.io directory
+1. Navigate to the current.istio.io directory.

-  1. Edit the build.sh script to set the `BRANCH` variable to the current release branch (in this case release-0.7)
+1. Edit the `build.sh` script to set the `BRANCH` variable to the current release branch (in this case release-0.7)

 1. Run the `build.sh` script.

 1. Once the script completes, run 'firebase deploy`.
 This will update the content of istio.io to reflect what is the new release branch you created.

 Once all this is done, browse the three sites (preliminary.istio.io, istio.io, and archive.istio.io) to make sure everything looks good.